thegrumpys/odop/docs/design/AutoSaveFeature.md

    + Should a fragment of the user ID string be added to the name of the AutoSave file ?
    + Should a time stamp string be added to the name of the AutoSave file ?
    + Should the Public account be excluded from AutoSave ?
+   + if an AutoSave design exists when the ODOP app starts, should it be auto-opened ?

 **Discussion**

-The words above need to be turned into a specification for a first generation implementation.
+The words above need to be turned into a specification.
+See issue #306 (now closed) for first generation implementation.

+Should a future, more capable implementation of AutoSave be based on Git ?
+Security issues ?